When I say I don’t want kids, everyone says: “you’ll change your mind!” or “you’re still young!” or “are you sure?”

 Yes, I’m sure.

-It’s one of the first things I told my boyfriend and reminded him of almost monthly to make sure he was okay with it too.
+It’s one of the first things I told my fiancé when we first started dating and reminded him of almost monthly to make sure he was okay with it too.
 Because I won’t change my mind, I really don’t want them.

 If I’m being honest, it’s mostly because I’m selfish.
 I value my time, my sleep, my freedom, and the money I make to spend on my lifestyle.
 I know kids are great, I have nieces and a nephew who I love to spend time with and spoil, but I don’t have to dedicate my whole life to them.
 And I don’t want to do that with kids of my own.

-Even adopting a dog has been a lot more responsibility than I had imagined for myself.
+Even adopting dogs has been a lot more responsibility than I had imagined for myself.
 I always vowed to never get a puppy because of the time and effort it takes.
-Luckily, we adopted my dog at 1 year old and potty trained – but she is still a lot to take!

 Maybe (and this is a big MAYBE), when I’m 20 years older and feeling like my youth is spent, I would look into fostering or adopting.
 But that’s way down the road and not something I really need to put a lot of weight into right now.

 I’m young and everyone expects women to have kids by their early thirties.
-For me, that’s less than 10 years away and a big N O. In the next 10 years I want to move out of state, I want to travel the world, I want to adopt another dog, maybe get married and maybe buy a house with chickens in the backyard.
+For me, that’s just a few years away and a big N O. There’s so many things I want to do in my thirties.
 But I definitely don’t want kids.

 They say my generation is opting out of having kids.
 If you do want them – that’s great!
 If you don’t – that’s also great!
 Make sure you have a plan for your future, that you discuss feelings with your significant other, and know that things can change.
 But always stick to your instincts.
 My generation has a lot of reasons to not have kids.
 We’re in debt.
 We haven’t even settled at a stable job yet.
 We can’t afford to buy a house.
 But the only reason I really need is that I just don’t want them.